-We collect and analyse three-monthly groundwater quality samples at more than 70 sites across the region, in Wairoa, Taharua, Heretaunga & Ruataniwha.
-We are rolling out a network of remote automated sampling tools to collect sediment data during flood events.
+- Collection and analysis of groundwater quality samples every three months at more than 70 sites across the region; in Wairoa, Taharua, Heretaunga and Ruataniwha. - An expanding network of remote automated sampling tools to collect sediment data during flood events.

-Our regional soil quality monitoring programme with a focus on cropping land continues.

-Our regional wetland monitoring programme continues.

-We monitor the Taharua River and upper Mohaka River to assess the impact of land use on these waterways.
+- Regional soil quality monitoring programme with a focus on cropping land. - · Regional wetland monitoring programme. - Monitoring of the Taharua River and upper Mohaka River to assess the impact of land use on these waterways.